bitwarden/contributing-docs/docs/getting-started/mobile/android/f-droid/index.md

 The `metascoop` app is run periodically by the CI/CD pipeline to ensure the repository index stays up to date.

-When changes are detected in the source repository, any new releases will be added to the F-droid repository, and `fdroid update` will be executed to update F-droid server and repo metadata.
+When changes are detected in the source repository, any new releases will be added to the F-Droid repository, and `fdroid update` will be executed to update F-Droid server and repo metadata.
 The CI/CD pipeline will automatically create a pull request to update the repository with these changes.

 ### `fdroid/`